Kyoto Gardens of Honolulu Memorial Park

 Kinkaku-ji with Mirror Lake Garden.

-The Kyoto Gardens of Honolulu Memorial Park is a cemetery located in the eastern half of the Honolulu Memorial Park, 22 Craigside Place, Honolulu, Hawaii.
+The Kyoto Gardens of Honolulu Memorial Park (ホノルル・メモリアルパーク京都庭園, Honoruru Memoriaru Pāku Kyōto Teien) is a cemetery located in the eastern half of the Honolulu Memorial Park, 22 Craigside Place, Honolulu, Hawaii.
 Its three-tiered Sanju Pagoda, the Kinkaku-ji Temple, and Mirror Gardens are fine examples of Japanese traditional-style structures and gardens built outside Japan.
 The gardens were listed in the National Register of Historic Places as site 04000020 on February 11, 2004.

 Honolulu Memorial Park was established in 1958, and its Buddhist Kinkaku-ji memorial and Sanju Pagoda were constructed between 1964 and 1966 as part of the Nuʻuanu Memorial Gardens Funerary Home, adjacent to history Oahu Cemetery.
 This name was changed to Kyoto Gardens in 1966 when the City of Kyoto, Japan, donated a bronze bell, with Abbot Jikai Murakami of Kyoto's Kinkaku-ji present for the opening.